jim-easterbrook/pywws/doc_src/guides/getstarted.rst

    cd ~/weather/pywws
    sudo python setup.py develop

-Note to Python 3 users: this will generate Python 3 versions of the pywws software in ``~/weather/pywws/build/lib``.
+Note to Python 3 users: this will generate and use Python 3 versions of the pywws software in ``~/weather/pywws/build/lib``.
-You will need to change to this directory before running any of the ``python -m pywws.xxx`` commands referred to elsewhere in the documentation.
+Because your pywws directory (``~/weather/pywws``) contains the Python 2 pywws package you will need to change to a different directory before running any of the ``python -m pywws.xxx`` commands referred to elsewhere in the documentation.

 .. _test-weather-station: